Mpemba Effect in Many-Body Systems Near Equilibrium: Physical examples

-\textit{Example 2: Nonreciprocal coupled active oscillators.}--- A minimal realization of a three-dimensional Mpemba effect can be obtained in a linear system of three coupled overdamped modes with state vector $V=(V_1,V_2,V_3)^\top$.
+A minimal realization of a three-dimensional Mpemba effect can be obtained in a linear system of three coupled overdamped modes with state vector $V=(V_1,V_2,V_3)^\top$.
 The dynamics obey

 where $G_i>0$ represents intrinsic damping (mechanically $G_i=k_i/\gamma_i$, electrically $G_i=1/R_i$).
 The off-diagonal terms $G_{ij}$ describe couplings between components: asymmetry ($G_{ij}\neq G_{ji}$) introduces nonreciprocity, while negative couplings represent non-cooperative or inhibitory interactions.
 In active realizations, effective negative $G_i$ may also arise, corresponding to elements that inject energy into the system.
-The combined presence of nonreciprocity and activity makes the dynamical matrix $M$ non-normal, so that its right and left eigenvectors are distinct and form a biorthogonal structure.
+Asymmetric couplings render the dynamical matrix generally non-normal, while dissipation ensures the stability of the relaxation dynamics.
 As a result, the directions along which the system relaxes differ from those that determine how an initial state projects onto the dynamical modes.
 This geometric mismatch enables a genuine componentwise Mpemba effect: even when the “hot” initial state is strictly larger than the “cold” state in every component, the hot state can relax faster because its projection is biased toward rapidly decaying modes.